When The Toughest

 • Challenging whether your offense qualifies as a deportable crime

-• Length of residence in the U.S.
+• Long-term residence in the U.S.

 • Family ties (especially to U.S. citizens)